MithraBijumon/LS---Web-Dev/Week 2/Assignment.md

   - Views + Time info (for e.g. 1.2M views · 2 days ago)
 - The video cards should be aligned using **Flexbox** or **CSS Grid**
 - A **Footer** (optional, but encouraged).
 The footer is optional but good practice for completeness.
 It can include:
-   -Your name or team name
+  - Your name or team name
-   -A copyright line
+  - A copyright line
-   -Social media links (dummy)
+  - Social media links (dummy)
-   -A link to your GitHub repo
+  - A link to your GitHub repo
   For e.g. © 2025 YourName.
 Built with React.

 ### React Concepts